Advantages and Drawbacks of Built-In Refrigerators Explained

 3. Limited Size Options

-• Built-in refrigerators come in fewer sizes than regular ones, making them less flexible.
+• Built-in fridges come in fewer sizes than standard models.

-• Larger built-in models might not suit smaller kitchens.
+• Large built-in units might not suit compact spaces.

 4. Lower Storage Capacity

-• They may not have as much room for groceries compared to freestanding models.
+• It may not hold as many groceries as freestanding models.

 5. Complex Maintenance and Repairs